Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 You can also use

-seed tray s for broadcast sowing
+seed tray for broadcast sowing

-You can sow broadcast in a
+You can broadcast sow seeds in a

 perlite or